yenjie/Zhadron2022/Skims/20230310_ZHadronSkims/readme.md

 * Version 14 - 2023 May 31
    * Adding pp residual tracking weight by Yenjie
    * Deal with PT overflow correctly in the track residual weight code
+* (non-version update) - 2023 May 31
+   * Now we consolidate settings into a settings file.
+Do `make Prepare` to prepare the settings database.
+Do `DHQuery Setting.sh PPSignalMC Nominal` to see the settings for PP signal MC for example.

 ## Arguments